 Additionally, there is an enzyme known as aromatase that converts testosterone to estrogen.
 This has anti-androgenic effects that protect the hair from falling out.
 The presence of this enzyme in the frontal region is only half as high as other areas of the scalp, such as the occipital region.
 Therefore, there may be more local testosterone in the frontal region of the scalp, which can lead to hair loss.
 In men, aromatase in this region is 6x lower than in women, which may be a reason why we often see hair loss in the frontal region in male-pattern baldness2.

 Testosterone converts to DHT through an enzyme called 5-alpha-reductase.
-Treatment options for androgenic alopecia are often targeting or inhibiting this enzyme to reduce the conversion, and therefore lower levels of DHT.
+Treatment options for androgenic alopecia often target or inhibit this enzyme to reduce the conversion and therefore lower levels of DHT.
 Common treatments include finasteride or topical minoxidil (Rogaine), however there are more natural alternatives that also inhibit 5-alpha-reductase.
 These include zinc, green tea, saw palmetto and nettles.

 Additional hormones that can contribute to hair loss are SHBG (sex-hormone binding globulin) and prolactin.
 SHBG binds excess hormones in the blood.
 Therefore, when levels of SHBG are low we may see higher levels of testosterone or DHT.
 When prolactin is high, it has effects on the adrenal glands and can increase levels of DHEA1.
 This type of hair loss is often more diffuse.